the-turing-way/the-turing-way/book/website/communication/binder.md

     ```
   - The `requirement.txt` file does not need to be handwritten.
     Running the command `pip freeze > requirements.txt` will output a `requirements.txt` file that fully defines the Python environment.
+    ```{attention}
+    Providing a fully pinned `requirements.txt` via `pip freeze` often causes issues for Binder during installation, particularly if packages Binder itself uses to run are overwritten.
+    It is recommended to only list the packages your project explicitly depends on in your `requirements.txt` file.
+    ```
 - `runtime.txt`
   - It is used to specify a particular version of Python or R for the Binder to use.
   - To specify which version of R to use, include the major and minor numbers as well as the date it was captured on [MRAN](https://mran.microsoft.com/documents/rro/reproducibility) and include it in the `runtime.txt` file as